wlloyduw/SAAF/python_template/README.md

 ### inspectAll()

-Calls all inital inspect methods such as inspectPlatform, inspectCPU, ect.
-Should be called immediately after initalizing the Inspector.
+Calls all initial inspect methods such as inspectPlatform, inspectCPU, ect.
+Should be called immediately after initializing the Inspector.

 ### inspectAllDeltas()

 Calls all methods that calculate deltas, such as inspectCPUDelta.
 This should be called at the end of your function, before calling the finish() method.
+This will automatically calculate frameworkRuntimeDeltas.

 ### addAttribute(key, value)